ellizza78/VerzekSignalEngine/replit.md

 # VerzekAutoTrader

 ## Overview
-VerzekAutoTrader is a multi-tenant auto-trading platform specializing in Dollar Cost Averaging (DCA).
-It automates trading by monitoring Telegram for signals, broadcasting them to VIP/TRIAL groups, and executing DCA trades with advanced risk management across various exchanges.
-The platform features a robust subscription system with tiered access, progressive take-profit, auto-stop logic, and comprehensive user/position management.
-The project's ambition is to provide a secure, reliable, and automated trading environment with a strong focus on user experience.
+VerzekAutoTrader is a multi-tenant auto-trading platform designed for Dollar Cost Averaging (DCA) strategies.
+It automates trading by monitoring Telegram signals, broadcasting them to user groups, and executing DCA trades with advanced risk management across multiple exchanges.
+The platform includes a comprehensive subscription system with tiered access, progressive take-profit, auto-stop logic, and robust user/position management.
+The project aims to provide a secure, reliable, and automated trading environment with a strong focus on user experience and to enable users to participate in automated trading with sophisticated strategies.

 ## User Preferences
 - **Production Safety**: Enterprise-grade database with ACID compliance required